-Any changes to the ELMP mustshall remain consistent with the overall intent of the original version of the final ELMP.
+Any changes to the ELMP must shall remain consistent with the overall intent of the original version of the final ELMP.

-The Alliance shall provide TRC, NPDC and tThe Ecological Review Panel with a copy of any amendment as soon as practicable and before any construction works associated with that amendment are implemented.
+The Alliance shall provide TRC, NPDC and the Ecological Review Panel with a copy of any amendment as soon as practicable and before any construction works associated with that amendment are implemented.